EckertLab/protocols/DNA_library_prep_(parchman).md

 1. Place tin sticker on new plates and label with fat-tipped marker “**PCR Product [sample] [date] [initials]**”
   1. Do not label with just ‘PCR’, label with ‘PCR Product’ to emphasize past tense.
 1. Centrifuge at 1000xG for 20s to pull all liquid to the bottom of the wells
-1. Place plates in Thermocyclers and start the PCR cycles
+1. Place plates in Thermocyclers and start the PCR cycles (55.5 minutes run time)
   1. ![Thermocycler setting](http://4.bp.blogspot.com/-xsMSgVGlnkE/VLfyfdTraQI/AAAAAAAAArA/1_NRwjjYqDg/s1600/unnamed-2.jpg)
 1. Once cycles complete, pool samples into a sterile 15mL blue-capped centrifuge tube.
   1. Place in 4°C refrigerator in section labeled “**Ready for gel extraction**”